Report an Incident

 Report a Non-Academic Violation

-Non-academic violations are behaviors that include, but are not limited to, alcohol, disorderly conduct, drugs, hazing, harassment, physical violence or other violations of Elmhurst College’s policies found in the Elmhurst College Student Handbook.
+Non-academic violations are behaviors that include, but are not limited to, alcohol, disorderly conduct, drugs, hazing, harassment, physical violence or other violations of Elmhurst University’s policies found in the 2020-2021 Elmhurst University Student Handbook.
 To report non-academic misconduct, please use the Student Conduct Report Form.

 Report an Academic Integrity Violation